What is the meaning of the numbers that we see on Tiger turrets?

 2. Multiple Tigers bearing the same number could exist at the same time.

-What do these numbers mean?
+What, then, do the numbers mean?
 They indicate the Tiger's temporary place in its unit's organisation.
 So let's look at how Tiger units were arranged.

 Tiger unit structure